mysql-workbench-schema-exporter/mysql-workbench-schema-exporter/README.md

   * `sortTablesAndViews`

     If enabled, sorting of tables and views is performed prior to code generation for each table and view.
-For table, it sorted by table name and for view sorted by view name.
+For table, it sorted by table model name and for view sorted by view model name.

-    Default is `false`.
+    Default is `true`.

   * `logToConsole`